Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 This is relatively new.
 An earlier version of FICO weighed medical debt the same as other debts.
 After it made the switch to, FICO 9, FICO found that consumers’ credit scores jumped about 25 points.

-How long does it take for unpaid medical debt to end up on my report?
+How long does it stay on my report?